meddlin/rushinglabs-blog-nextjs/posts/2021/document-like-its-your-job.md

 ## Dynamic Documentation

-Documentation should appear more like creating than just transactional writing.
+Good documentation can lead to a creation process that's much more than just transactional writing.
 Think of your audience: they're busy, they are frustrated, they feel lost, _they're busy_.
-This means if there is a way to communicate your point that doesn't fit in normal prose...then _use it._
+This means if there is a way to communicate your point quicker, more succinctly, then _use it._ Documentation doesn't have to remain dry prose, and likely shouldn't, if you want it to provide value for years or decades.

+- Draw a diagram
 - Include screenshots
 - Copy/paste code blocks
 - Link to videos